cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 Minutes of the team meetings go here:

+## Friday Group Meeting 4/8
+Attendees: Everyone (both sections)
+Absent: None
+1:30pm - 2:05pm
+Scribe: Ben

+Went over what everyone did over the past week, whether or not the AI should be able to pick up power-ups, how the runner file is formatted.
+We looked at the minimal viable product and planned to tackle the remaining issues.

 ## Tuesday Section 1 Meeting 4/5
 Attendees: Ben, Joey, Saulo, Doug
 Absent: Ross